 6- Take the bus and / or Bicycle

-Riding a bicycle or taking the bus and the Metro will be cheaper than taxis, boats or even regular trains and flights (the most of the time; Ryanair might be an exception to this rule in certain cases).
-But you already knew that, we are just reminding you.
+Riding a bicycle or taking the bus and the Metro will be cheaper than taxis, boats or even regular trains and flights (in most cases, Ryanair is an exception to this rule).

 7- Street food is great.